hapax/hapax.github.io/assets/chuzenji.md

 Nikko"), and even in this ambiguity, it seems more defined by its proximity to other things than any properties of its own.
 It is in between, or nearby, but never "here".
-The day my bus rolled into town, it was swaddled in a blanket of fog and almost invisible;
+The day my bus rolled up the mountain, it was swaddled in a blanket of fog and almost invisible;
 in all directions but nowhere to be seen.
 Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.